Movie Info

 MPAA Rating: PG

 Alex Rogan (Lance Guest) dreams of leaving his small trailer park home and seeing the world.
 When he gets the highest score on the video game called Starfighter, he gets the chance to see the world…from space.
-Alex is contacted by an interstellar agent named Centauri (Robert Preston) and invited join the Star League to fight the evil Xur and the Kodan Armada.
-Meanwhile on Earth, a robot fills in for Alex leaving his girlfriend Maggie Gordon (Catherine Mary Stewart) questioning his behavior.
-When a raid by the Xur destroys the Star League, Alex and his co-pilot Grig (Dan O’Herlihy) are the last hope against Xur and the Kodan Armada.
+Alex is contacted by an interstellar agent named Centauri (Robert Preston) and forced into Star League to fight the evil Xur and the Ko-Dan Armada.
+Meanwhile on Earth, a Beta robot fills in for Alex leaving his girlfriend Maggie Gordon (Catherine Mary Stewart) questioning his behavior.
+When a raid by the Xur destroys the Star League, Alex and his co-pilot Grig (Dan O’Herlihy) are the last hope against Xur and the Ko-Dan Armada.

-The Last Starfighter was directed by Nick Castle and originally released with another video game film Cloak & Dagger as a double feature in 1984.
+Directed by Nick Castle, The Last Starfighter is a video game action-adventure movie.
+The film was originally released with another video game film Cloak & Dagger as a double feature in 1984.
 Relatively low budget, it was a big hit and was an early hit in the VHS market.
-The movie’s ties to early video games has made it a cult hit.
+The film gained a cult following over the years.

-The Last Starfighter had a strong cast for a Star Wars rip-off type movie.
-Lance Guest and Catherine Mary Stewart) might not have been the best actors but Robert Preston (in his last film role) and Dan O’Herlihy as the alien Grig really help propel the movie by adding needed comic relief to the space storyline which gets a bit heavy handed.
-Guest does do a nice dual role performance by playing his own robot on Earth which also provides humor to the somewhat generic story.
+The Last Starfighter had a strong cast.
+Lance Guest and Catherine Mary Stewart might not have been the best actors at the time, but Robert Preston (in his last film role) and Dan O’Herlihy as the alien Grig really help propel the movie by adding needed comic relief to the space storyline which gets a bit heavy handed.
+Guest does do a nice dual role performance by playing his own robot on Earth which also provides more humor to the somewhat generic story (the scenes with Lance as the Beta unit screened well and more were shot).
+They also have a nice group of supporting actors at the trailer park including cameos by a young Wil Wheaton (though most of his appearances were cut or are small).

-What made The Last Starfighter stand out was early video game ties.
+What made The Last Starfighter stand out was early video game ties and the visuals that came with them.
 Like Tron, The Last Starfighter was a big step in computer animation.
 With completely computer rendered battle scenes, the movie really stepped up what could be done with computer animation.
 The animation is very basic, but it has held up ok.
 Yeah, it isn’t great, but all things considered, it also isn’t bad.
+Unfortunately the script relies kind of heavily on it.
+The movie is also very 1980s PG with some kind of terrifying moments like the half-formed Alex Beta unit and some of the deaths.

-The Last Starfighter feels like it was the set up for something more.
+The Last Starfighter feels like it was the set up for something more with sequels.
 With its success, it is rather surprising that a quick sequel didn’t quickly follow.
-I remember this was a big rental movie when I was young and it seemed everyone rented it for parties etc because it is rather harmless.
-Revisit the movie…You can still be Luke Skywalker…I mean Alex Rogan “Greetings, Starfighter!
-You have been recruited by the Star League to defend the frontier against Xur and the Kodan Armada”.
+It has the basic ideas of classic movies that can endure years even if the effects don’t, so kids might (stress might) still like it because it makes the idea that they can be a hero real.
+Revisit the movie…You can still be Luke Skywalker…I mean Alex Rogan.
+“Greetings, Starfighter!
+You have been recruited by the Star League to defend the frontier against Xur and the Ko-Dan Armada”.